- Physical (food, clothing medical)

 CHRISTMAS is a season of joy and generosity.
 Sponsors have an opportunity to donate an additional $35 so we can provide a gift for each sponsored child.
 If you are not ready to become a sponsor, consider a one-time donation of a Christmas gift for an unsponsored child.
 With these pooled funds, each child is given a new set of clothes and shoes, toys, school supplies, personal items, and candy.

-UPDATING your credit card is necessary for sponsors with automatic payments who now have a new card.
+SPONSORS whose card information has changed may create a new automatic payment here.
 Choose the "Updated Card Information" option in the menu, set up a new automatic payment, and add a description in the comment section for us.